qms95/nlp-processor/notes.md

 Use word similarity vectors to construct a sentence (or poem) around a central theme.
-E.g. construct something like the buffalo sentence: syntactically correct sentences, and maybe even semantically meaningful sentences, but i
+E.g. construct something like the buffalo sentence: syntactically correct sentences, and maybe even semantically meaningful sentences, but in a totally